Cristhian-dlrs/Result-pattern-demo/README.md

 ## Requirements

-There is only one app in your machine:
+There is only one requirement to run this application in your machine:

 - Docker